kpishere/homie_heatPump/README.md

 Sending an instruction to turn on heatpump, set temp, and put in heat mode with auto fan from MQTT :

-...: mosquitto_pub -h localhost -t homie/heatpump/hvac/control/set -m "{IsOn:1, Mode:3, FanSpeed:0, SetTemp:22}"
+...: mosquitto_pub -h localhost -t homie/heatpump/heatpump/control/set -m "{IsOn:1, Instr:1, Mode:0, FanSpeed:0, SetTemp:22}"

 ## Upcoming

 Will be continuing with monitoring data collection from operation of unit and with validated measurements, adding a property(ies) to the MQTT stream for these values.

+## Notes
+- Using Homie 2.0.0 requires Arduino Lib for ESP8266 v.2.4.2 (does not work right with 2.5.X)